-The five-voice Marian motet-chanson Permanent vierge / Pulcra es / Sancta dei genitrix (II) survives uniquely and without attribution in the Dijon Chansonnier, the largest collection among the so-called Loire Valley Chansonniers, a group of central French manuscripts copied largely during the third quarter of the fifteenth century and which today constitute the most significant northern song sources from Ockeghem's lifetime.
+The five-voice Marian motet-chanson Permanent vierge / Pulcra es / Sancta dei genitrix (IB) survives uniquely and without attribution in the Dijon Chansonnier, the largest collection among the so-called Loire Valley Chansonniers, a group of central French manuscripts copied largely during the third quarter of the fifteenth century and which today constitute the most significant northern song sources from Ockeghem's lifetime.
 The Dijon chansonnier, most of which was copied by a single scribe, also contains more songs by Ockeghem than any other source, though several appear there without attribution.
-These unattributed songs include his motet-chanson, Mort tu as navré/Miserere, and Selle m'amera / Petite camusecte.
-The only work separating these two songs is Permanent vierge, and the possibility that the three constitute a nest of Ockeghem's songs in more than three voices strongly support Ockeghem's authorship, and the expansive gesture at the words "par divin artifice" is handled with a grace that recalls comparable masterstrokes in his motets.
+These unattributed songs include his motet-chanson, Mort tu as navré / Miserere, and S'elle m'amera / Petite camusecte.
+The only work separating these two songs in Permanent vierge, and the possibility that the three constitute a nest of Ockeghem's songs in more than three voices was suggested as early as the nineteenth century.
+Numerous compositional and notational features strongly support Ockeghem's authorship, and the expansive gesture at the words "par divin artifice" is handled with a grace that recalls comparable masterstrokes in his motets.